There are many misconceptions about holistic health AND about sleep.

 Extended health plans vary so much.
 It really depends on where you live, and your coverage details.

 Many plans will reimburse Registered Nursing services.
 One important factor to consider is that my nursing registration is limited to the province of British Columbia, Canada.

 I recommend contacting your service provider to be sure.
 I am also happy to submit a preauthorization request on your behalf.
 Then we will know for sure!

-For inquiries, questions, or to book – send me a message!
+For inquiries, questions, or to book a free clarity call – send me a message!

 PS – I hate spam, so promise to keep your email safe!
 I may send you the occasional email to let you know about a new promotion or to share a good read.
 But you can opt out at any time, with no hard feelings 😉